instana/client-python/docs/ApplicationSettingsApi.md

 Delete application configuration

 Use this API endpoint if one wants to delete an Application Perspective.
 This endpoint requires `canConfigureApplications` permission.
 One can use `Create or update an API token` endpoint to update the permission by setting `canConfigureApplications` to `true`.
 If one wants to enable the permission from Instana UI, go to Settings -> Security & Access -> Access Control -> API Token.

 ## Deprecated Parameters
 **matchSpecification:** A binary tree structure of match expression connected with binary operator AND or OR.
 It is replaced by **tagFilterExpression** which is also used in Application Analyze API endpoints.

+For more information on Application Settings please access the https://developer.ibm.com/apis/catalog/instana--instana-rest-api/Applications#application-settings.

 ### Example